pearl0304/SHOPPING-CART/README.md

 ## Shopping-cart
 ### Function
 - Pathces API from server.
-- Lander the product list on the screen.
+- Render the product list on the screen.
 - Click the 'Add to cart' button to change the number on the badge in the upper right corner.
 - Click the 'Add to cart' button to add the item to the cart list on the right.
 - You can check the total price of the products you chose on the cart list.